 Walmart says it plans to raise prices despite lower U.S. tariffs

-Walmart on Thursday warned that even softer tariffs on China could soon force the company to raise prices.
+Walmart on Thursday warned that even softer tariffs on China could soon force the company to raise prices on certain items.

 The world's largest retailer said President Trump's wide-ranging levies on U.S. trade partners are impeding its ability to keep prices low.